Kajsa LandgrenAssociate professor, Lecturer

 - psychiatry, acupuncture, pediatrics

-Lecturer.
-PhD, Registered nurse with specialist training in psychiatry
+Associate professor, Lecturer, Registered nurse with specialist training in psychiatry

 I became a nurse 1978 and have worked with acupuncture since 1987.
 Since I defended my thesis in December 2011, I work as a lecturer and researcher.
 My research focus on infantile colic, acupuncture in psychiatry, self referred admission in psychiatry and advanced home care for ill children.